EarthProgram/Use-cases/index.md

 HydroElec starts a new project and creates a formal proposal that meets the UNFCCC requirements.
 This proposal is digitally signed by HydroElec and submitted to the UNFCCC.
 The UNFCCC forwards the proposal to an assigned Certifier who reviews the proposal and, finding it meritorious, issues a Certification Credential, which they give to HydroElect.

-After certification, HydroElec can now produce verifiable credentials attesting to the production of clean energy according to the proposal.
+After certification, HydroElec can now produce Verifiable Credentials attesting to the production of clean energy according to the proposal.
 Once the system is operational, they contract a UN Claim Verifier who visits the project site, inspects the capacity, measures current production, and evaluates the Verifiable Credentials created by HydroElect’s turbines.
 Finding everything in order, The verifier issues their own findings in a Verifiable Credential, which is given to HydroElec.

 Once they have all the necessary credentials HydroElect submits everything to the ixo NFT module (where the UNFCCC registered their token), which triggers the minting of official UNFCCC Renewable Energy NFTs, issued directly to HydroElec.
 HydroElec submits regularly to transform his hydro plant’s output into NFTs on a regular basis.
 They can take these NFTs to any market and exchange them for digital or fiat currency, as enabled by the markets.

 ## Distinctions

-This use case presents a complex set of capabilities for automatiing the verification of real world impact.
+This use case presents a complex set of capabilities for automating the verification of real world impact.
 The token module used by the UN must be able to support the ability to set sophisticated constraints on the minting of NFTs by otherwise unknown parties: it isn't the UN that mints the NFTs, it is the REC producer, who mints the NFTs according to specific policies set by the UN.
 These policies must be programmatically specifiable and verifiable, so that once set up, the operational creation of NFTs no longer requires UN interaction.
 ## Artifacts

 A list of key technical artifacts used to realize the use case: